The New Jersey Cannabis Regulatory Commission (CRC) released the adult-use cannabis market rules which prioritize social

 However, they do not allow for baked edibles or gummies to be legally sold.

 At their sixth meeting, scheduled for a special date, they released the interim rules that will serve the market for a year as more permanent rules are established.

 “It’s been a long road to get here,” CRC Chair Dianna Houenou said, noting people have fought for 10 years for adult-use cannabis.
 “We’re finally taking that final step today.”

 CRC Executive Director Jeff Brown said they were eager to give small businesses access to the industry.
 And protect them from predatory practices seen in New Jersey and elsewhere.

 The rules establish three types of cannabis businesses that will receive priority review in the application process regardless of when they apply.
 They include:

-- Social Equity Businesses, which are owned by people who have lived in Economically Disadvantaged Areas with higher-than-average unemployment or those with past convictions for cannabis offenses.
+- Social Equity Businesses, which are owned by people who have lived in Economically Disadvantaged Areas with higher-than-average unemployment or those with two misdemeanors or one felony related to cannabis.

 - Diversely Owned Businesses, which are minority, woman, disabled veteran-owned and certified as such by the NJ Department of the Treasury.

 - Impact Zone Businesses, which are located in an Impact Zone, are owned by people from that area or employ people from an Impact Zone.

 “We really to help those have shouldered those burdens,” Brown said regarding Social Equity businesses.

 Under the adult-use legalization law, Impact Zones are towns with a large population, high unemployment rate, or high numbers of cannabis arrests.

 The CRC’s rules establish an application process in which they will be reviewed on a rolling basis, with Social Equity, Impact Zone, and Diversely Owned Businesses prioritized over others.